TheDotProtocol/tauos/docs/PRODUCTION_ENTERPRISE_SUMMARY.md

 ---

-**TauOS Mobile Enterprise is positioned to be the most secure, privacy-focused, and cost-effective mobile operating system for enterprise customers.
+**TauCore™ Mobile Enterprise is positioned to be the most secure, privacy-focused, and cost-effective mobile operating system for enterprise customers.
 With its comprehensive feature set, flexible licensing model, and strong security foundation, it represents the future of enterprise mobile computing.**

 *Last Updated: August 6, 2025*
 *Status: Production Ready - Enterprise Launch Imminent*